Making Space for Special Needs Ministry

 Another important space that Aspen built into Chapelstreet's special needs ministry area is a "quiet room," a small space with two chairs and soft lighting that provides a calming, peaceful environment.
 For individuals who experience a high sensitivity to light and sounds, the quiet room can provide a haven of comfort and peace, both for those with special needs and the people who care for them.

 All of these facility details and the expertise of Valentini and her volunteer team make it possible for Chapelstreet to provide ministry for children and youth, who present with a wide array of needs and limitations, including autism spectrum disorders, speech delays, physical impairments, neurological disorders, developmental delays, behavioral problems, emotional issues, cognitive impairments and learning disabilities.
-Valentini and other leaders share more information about how to launch a special needs ministry at church, and here are some additional tips if you're thinking of creating a special needs ministry at your church.
+Valentini and other leaders share some additional tips if you're thinking of creating a special needs ministry at your church.